![]() |

 "Never!" he said again, the word hissing from him with real venom. (p.324)

 Critically here is that in spite of the vivid imagery with which Veovis's hatred of Anna is depicted, the nature of this hatred remains unexplored.
-Does Veovis still believe that Anna represents a threat to the D'ni city?
+Does Veovis still believe that Anna represents a threat to the D'ni city as he initially claimed to Aitrus?
 Is he simply enraged at the thought of Aitrus marrying an outsider?
 Does he somehow see Anna's existence itself as an invalidation of his own identity as D'ni?

-While it's firmly established that Aitrus and Veovis are characters who claim to love the traditions of D'ni culture, the novel never bothers to explore why exactly it is that Veovis's claimed love of D'ni society leads him to reject Anna in the way he does, even as Aitrus's outwardly parallel love of D'ni society allows him to accept her.
+All of these possibilities represent valid stories in and of themselves, but while it's firmly established that Aitrus and Veovis are characters who claim to love the traditions of D'ni culture, the novel never explores why exactly it is that Veovis's claimed love of D'ni society leads him to reject Anna in the way he does, even as Aitrus's outwardly parallel love of D'ni society allows him to accept her.

-Had this story focused on exactly why it is that Aitrus's inclusive love of the values that he associates with D'ni differ so much from Veovis's, then I think The Book of Ti'ana could have become an astonishing work of epic fantasy.
-This could have been a narrative which, essentially, explored why bigotry like Veovis's so easily conceals itself within institutions of power, as well as why people like Aitrus--socially privileged individuals who claim to oppose such bigotry--often fail to recognize it.
+Had this story focused on exactly why it is that Aitrus's inclusive love of the values that he associates with D'ni differ so much from Veovis's, then I think The Book of Ti'ana could have become an astonishingly political work of epic fantasy.
+This could have been a narrative which, essentially, explored why bigotry like Veovis's so easily conceals itself within institutions of power, as well as why people like Aitrus--socially privileged individuals who claim to oppose such bigotry--often fail to recognize it in even their closest friends.
 Despite their outwardly similar values, Aitrus and Veovis ultimately show themselves to be very different, and the nature of this difference is one that demanded further exploration.

 Instead, this potential avenue of conflict is neglected in favor of something much less interesting.
-During the middle portions of this novel, Miller and Wingrove construct a needlessly complicated side-plot wherein Veovis is contacted by a well-known criminal named A'Gaeris--an individual whom even Veovis regards with suspicion due to how this individual has supposedly committed a crime so heinous that it remains perpetually unspoken.
-A'Gaeris claims to have obtained evidence that Aitrus is plotting treason against the D'ni council, and has been illicitly using blank Linking Books to write impossible Ages defying the laws of nature (an act that is seen as a heretical abuse of the Art's unlimited power).
+During the middle portions of this novel, Miller and Wingrove construct a needlessly complicated side-plot wherein Veovis is contacted by a well-known criminal named A'Gaeris--an individual whom even Veovis regards with suspicion due to how he has supposedly committed a crime so heinous that it remains perpetually unspoken for the duration of the narrative.
+A'Gaeris claims to have obtained evidence that Aitrus is plotting treason against the D'ni council, and has been illicitly using blank Linking Books to write impossible Ages defying the laws of nature (an act that is seen as a heretical abuse of the Art's unlimited power due to the immense danger that traveling to such Ages entails).
 What Veovis doesn't realize however is that A'Gaeris has also simultaneously contacted Aitrus with these very same claims about Veovis, with both of these characters allowing their growing distrust of the other to be exploited by this secondary villain.

 "What do you want, A'Gaeris?
 I mean, what do you really want?"